Terpene Isolation Could Be The Future Of Cannabis

 For instance, many third-party testing facilities lab-test various cannabis strains and infused products.
 They are then able to use their database to determine what the average terpene profile for each strain is, and compare future test samples with these standards.
 The same process could potentially help determine the genetic lineage of a particular strain in a case where it is unknown.

 Even further, terpenes are of interest to a number of investigators in their own right.
-A great deal of focus in the cannabis industry has turned towards the isolation of terpenes and the potential application of such a process.
+A great deal of focus in the cannabis industry has turned towards the concept of isolating terpenes and the potential application of such a process.
 In fact, there are rumors about a number of pure terpene products expected to be on the market in the very near future – most notably from The Werc Shop and Cannabis Biotech.

 Terpenoids Can Be Isolated During Marijuana Extractions